jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

   - users identify themselves with usernames and authenticate (or prove their identity) with passwords

 - 5.2.1 Groups and Roles
-  - **Roles**: set of permissions that correspond to a job function within an org, rather than a group of users; a user is assigned a role, and granted the permissions associated with that role;s
+  - **Roles**: set of permissions that correspond to a job function within an org, rather than a group of users; a user is assigned a role, and granted the permissions associated with that role
     - another way of saying this is that roles are function-centric, for instance say a helpdesk analyst, level-1, is a specific role that defines the specific permission available
-    - roll-based access means that a role with specific permissions is created and then assigned to someone in that role or job
+    - role-based access means that a role with specific permissions is created and then assigned to someone in that role or job
   - **Groups**: a group is a collection of users, and admins can assign permissions to the group instead of assigning permissions to individual users; this makes it easier to manage larger numbers of users
     - groups are user-centric, focusing on the collective identity of that group of users
-  - Identity and access management is a collection of processes and technologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
+  - Identity and access management is a collection of processes and technologies that are used to control access to critical assets; its purpose is the management of access to information, systems, devices, and facilities
   - Identity Management (IdM) implementation techniques generally fall into two categories:
     - **centralized access control**: implies a single entity within a system performs all authorization verification
       - potentially creates a single point of failure